invictus-anic3tus/anicept-vex/journal.md

 i also started a lot of assembly, and everything seems to be working well. i'm quite happy with the gantry, but the z-axis is being a bit difficult.
 Really all i have left are the electronics (may need more wire,,,) and the printhead. wish me luck 🫡

+### day 95 - june 5
+oh gosh,,, it's been ages. i've been caught up with a lot of stuff, from vacation, to hanging out with my best friend, to working on a [drone](https://github.com/invictus-anic3tus/v4) for highway, and all sorts of stuff in between. in my off-time, however, I've gotten the entire thing assembled, minus the power. this is simply because I needed more 12awg wire, and today i finally got it!
+I'll try to finish that later and then... power it on 👀

 ## what i've learned from making the Anicept Vex

 1) NEVER EVER EVER EVER EVER EVER EVER trust AI alone.
 Always google it first and if you're lucky, some rando on reddit has already answered it. if not, get some help from ppl who actually know what they're doing.
 If you have to use AI, use [perplexity](https://www.perplexity.ai/) it uses much more sources than other ais, like chatgpt. the way most ai works is it scours the web for data, and whether or not it's true or not doesn't make a difference. it might take the statement "idk but im pretty sure that it gets up to 45mm<sup>3</sup>/s" and use it as proof that the hotend gets up to 45mm<sup>3</sup>/s, even though it's likely just somebody's arrogant opinion.
 I was researching what hotend to get and chatgpt told me that the Phaetus Dragonfly gets up to 45mm<sup>3</sup>/s, when, in reality, it only gets 15mm<sup>3</sup>/s.
 I'd already designed the entire printhead when I learned this, and thus had to redo a lot to account for a new one.
 Not only does trusting AI waste time making you redesign and do more research, it wastes time and effort making you redesign and do more research.